-The toolkit comes with four applications:
+The toolkit comes with three applications:

-- Data Capture Lab (Windows) The DCL is a tool that helps you capture, organize, and label raw data from the sensor and transform it into the events you want to detect. - Data Capture Lab (Android) We also provide an Android version of the DCL.
-This allows you to capture raw sensor data on the go. - Analytics Studio The Analytics Studio is a python-based tool for filtering and optimizing your labeled sensor data through machine learning algorithms.
-It generates a device optimized SensiML Knowledge Pack (event detection algorithm) ready to be flashed onto your sensor of choice. - SensiML TestApp The SensiML TestApp is a simple application that allows you to see the real-time event classifications from the SensiML Knowledge Pack running on your sensor over Bluetooth-LE.
-It comes in a PC or Android version that can be downloaded from the Windows/Google Play stores.
+- Data Capture Lab (Windows) The DCL is a tool that helps you capture, organize, and label raw data from the sensor and transform it into the events you want to detect.
+Analytics Studio The Analytics Studio is a python-based tool for filtering and optimizing your labeled sensor data through machine learning algorithms.
+It generates a device optimized SensiML Knowledge Pack (event detection algorithm) ready to be flashed onto your sensor of choice. - SensiML TestApp The SensiML TestApp allows you to see the real-time event classifications from the SensiML Knowledge Pack running on your sensor over BluetoothLE.
+It comes in a Windows or Android version that can be downloaded from the Windows/Google Play stores.